TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ## **How does the workflow look like?**

-                  Establishes the websocket connection
+                  We'll first establish the websocket connection
                         ⬇️
-                  Triggers ConnectHandler
+                  It'll trigger the ConnectHandler lambda
                         ⬇️
-                  Inserts connectionId into ConnectionsTable
+                  This function would insert connectionId into the ConnectionsTable ⬇️
-                        ⬇️
-                   Notifies the client when we're done with establishing a connection ⬇️
+                   The client would be notified when we're done with establishing a connection ⬇️
-                  SendMessageHandler - iterates through connectionIds + sends messages to connected clients ⬇️
+                  SendMessageHandler lambda would iterate through connectionIds + sends messages to the connected clients ⬇️
-                  When triggered, DisconnectHandler removes the connectionId from ConnectionsTable ⬇️
+                  Once the session ends --> DisconnectHandler function would remove the connectionId from the registry ⬇️
                   Connection closes